IO-Design-Team/hive_ce/hive/README.md

 ```

+IMPORTANT: If you are using `IsolatedHive`, you MUST use it everywhere in place of the normal `Hive` interface

 NOTE: It is possible to use `IsolatedHive` without an `IsolateNameServer`, BUT THIS IS UNSAFE.
 The `IsolateNameServer` is what allows `IsolatedHive` to locate and communicate with a single backend isolate.

 Additional notes: